 Please see below a list of speakers for the event, and please also find this event listed on Facebook here: https://www.facebook.com/events/872436046453332/

 Emma Hardy - Emma is the MP for Hull West and Hessle.
 She is a member of the House of Commons Education Committee and worked on their 2018 report entitled ‘Forgotten children: alternative provision and the scandal of ever-increasing exclusions.’
 Emma is a former teacher and employee of the National Union of Teachers.

 Sam Walters – Sam is the Headteacher of Redbridge Alternative Provision, a pupil referral unit that is rated as Outstanding (Ofsted 2018).
 Sam has worked in education for 8 years, 6 of which were based in a mainstream secondary school.

-A representative from ‘Education not Exclusion’ – Education not Exclusion is a group of young people from South London who have experienced the impact of exclusion first-hand and have campaigned to end the rise in exclusions.
-They are best known for their recent campaign on the Northern line showing the impact that exclusions can have on young people’s lives. https://inews.co.uk/opinion/education-not-exclusion-why-we-put-up-posters-on-the-tube-showing-an-underground-line-to-prison/
+Representative from ‘Education not Exclusion’ – Education not Exclusion is group of pupils from South London have been campaigning to end the rise of school exclusions.
+They ran a recent protest-campaign on the Northern line showing the impact that exclusions can have on young people’s lives - click the link to find out more: https://inews.co.uk/opinion/education-not-exclusion-why-we-put-up-posters-on-the-tube-showing-an-underground-line-to-prison/

 This should be a fascinating event.
 We hope to see you there!

 The Education Network Steering Committee,

 London SW1A 2JR